muquit/iosExamples/WorldFactsSQLite/README.md

 * If version number is incremented in the the version table, the database in the document directory will be overwritten.
 A simple techique to update read only database with new version of app.

 * UITableView with dynamic sections and indexes.
+Look at [MQTCountryTableViewController.m](WorldFactsSQLite/MQTCountryTableViewController.m)

 * Filtered search.